ongov/Digital-Service-Standard/README.md

 * use analytics data in the user research plan
 * show any problems found through testing and proposed solutions

-## 5 — Make sure people succeed the first time
+## 5 — Ensure users succeed the first time

 Using a government service should be an intuitive and stress-free experience.
 Good service should be so simple that users can succeed on